 Nearly thirty visual artists responded to the call, from whose submissions thirteen photographs were chosen to illustrate the calendar.
 In addition, seven other images were selected to be part of the travelling exhibit, “Sexual and Gender Diversities”, which officially launched the calendar in December 2012.
 20 billboards more than two meters high were installed at the bus terminals in La Paz and Santa Cruz.
 The exhibit can be seen in Cochabamba this month and will be shown in Peru and Ecuador later in 2013.

-Hivos representative Javier Badani explained that the calendar is an initiative of the Hivos ‘Rights & Citizenship’ programme that invests in civil society initiatives for democratic change, LGBT rights, women’s rights and HIV/AIDS.
+Hivos representative Javier Badani explained that the calendar is a Hivos initiative that invests in civil society initiatives for democratic change, LGBT rights, women’s rights and HIV/AIDS.
 The photographers’ images pinpoint values in defence of individual rights, accompanied by some 20 texts that celebrate sexual pluralism.

 Among the visual artists who joined this project are Tony Suarez, Wara Vargas, Sol Mateo, Alejandra Alarcón, Eric Bauer and Mauricio Salazar.
 The texts were written by Bolivian writers Ramon Rocha Monroy, Liliana Colanzi, Sebastian Antezana, Giovanna Rivero and Wilmer Urrelo, among others.